techidaily/site-games-able/source/_posts/fine-tuning-your-steam-deck-for-optimal-typing.md

 ### Q: How Do You Use the Escape Command on Your Steam Deck Keyboard?

- Numerous[secret shortcuts for your Steam Deck](https://www.makeuseof.com/steam-deck-shortcuts/) can make navigation a breeze.
+ Numerous [secret shortcuts for your Steam Deck](https://www.makeuseof.com/steam-deck-shortcuts/) can make navigation a breeze.
 But, to specifically use the escape command shortcut on your Steam Deck with the on-screen keyboard, press the**Steam Button + D-pad left** at the same time.
 Your Steam Deck should then close the current software you are running as soon as you enter the command.

 ### Q: How Do You Use a Mouse and Keyboard With Your Steam Deck?

  You can connect a keyboard and mouse to your Steam Deck via wired connections or Bluetooth.
 For a wired connection, plug your accessories into your Steam Deck through the USB-C or USB-A ports on your console.
 For Bluetooth, ensure**Bluetooth** is enabled, and hold down the**Create** button on your console while simultaneously pressing whatever represents the sync button on your accessories.
-This process is similar to[connecting a DualSense controller to your Steam Deck](https://www.makeuseof.com/how-to-connect-ps5-controller-to-steam-deck/) .
+This process is similar to [connecting a DualSense controller to your Steam Deck](https://www.makeuseof.com/how-to-connect-ps5-controller-to-steam-deck/) .

 ### Q: How Do You Change the Keyboard Layout on Your Steam Deck?